DzanoMaro/FilmoweJanusze/README.md

 * Sorting and filtration mode using AJAX
 * Relationships entities (e.g Movie -> Cast -> PhotoGallery)
 * Using carousels in home view for last related / not yet related movies and in photo gallery
-* User side validation using JS, JSON functions and server side using attributes
+* User side validation using JS, JSON functions and server side validation using C# attributes
 * Search bar with autocomplete (JQuery.UI)
 * Site is responsive (Bootstrap)
 * Using Partial Views and Html Helpers to avoid repeating code (DRY)